Historia Mundum

 When Vargas ran for the presidential election in 1950, he proposed conducting an administration divided into two stages — “After Campos Sales, Rodrigues Alves,” in his words.
 It was an allusion to two administrations during the First Republic: the first characterized by economic adjustments, and the second marked by the resumption of projects to spur economic growth.

-Initially, economic adjustments were necessary because Brazil faced a scenario of inflation and public deficit.
-In this context, the Finance Ministry, led by Horácio Lafer, adopted contractionary monetary and fiscal policies.
-However, there were two elements that undermined the effectiveness of these measures:
+Initial economic adjustment was necessary because Brazil faced inflation and a public deficit.
+The Finance Ministry, led by Horácio Lafer, adopted contractionary monetary and fiscal measures.
+Two policies weakened those measures:

-• Credit expansion: The president of Bank of Brazil, Ricardo Jafet, insisted on expanding the granting of credit, despite the administration’s guidelines.
+• Credit expansion: Ricardo Jafet, president of the Bank of Brazil, insisted on expanding credit despite the government’s guidelines.

 • National Economic Re-equipment Plan (Lafer Plan, or Plano Lafer): Formulated in November 1951, it was an attempt to develop certain sectors of the economy: agriculture, basic industry, logistics infrastructure, and energy.
 To invest in them, the government planned to increase taxes and raise foreign capital, mainly from the United States.
 The money for the plan would be allocated to the newly created Fund for Economic Re-equipment.